-You can use an inbuilt privacy setting in Windows 10 which helps control which apps can use and communicate with the devices that you have connected.
+You can use an inbuilt privacy setting in Windows 11 or Windows 10 which helps control which apps can use and communicate with the devices that you have connected.
 Follow the below steps to configure this privacy setting:

-1. Launch Settings app by hitting the key combination Windows Key + I.
+1. In Windows 10, launch Settings app by hitting the key combination Windows Key + I.

 2. Click on Privacy (Location, Camera), as shown in the above image.